RajsJohal/eng99_IaC_ansible/README.md

 [db]
 192.168.33.11 ansible_connection=ssh ansible_ssh_user=vagrant ansible_ssh_pass=vagrant
 ```
+* After typing `[web]` you can have multiple hosts under this heading in the case you have multiple app instances running, just add the IP and ansible ssh commands below heading and whenever you call a command from controller VM all web hosts will run said command.

 ## Carry out Adhic commands:
 * Ping
   -  `ansible all -m ping` - pings all VM listed in hosts file